My response regarding Government reforms that could impact nature

 Thank you for contacting me with your concerns about Government reforms that could impact nature.

-I understand your concerns and share your view that local wildlife sites are an essential part of our country’s natural heritage which should be protected for future generations.
+We share in the view that local wildlife sites are an essential part of our country’s natural heritage which should be protected for future generations.

 Worthing West is surrounded by South Downs National Park and English Channel – both of which are home to an abundance of wildlife.
 I will shortly meet the Campaign for National Parks in the South Downs to listen to their concerns.